dotlang/language/doc/RFE.md

 but otoh it is very common and having expressions in these cases means more and more on-the-fly lambdas.
 `data = ifElse(isValid(x), 1, 2)`

+N - One more thing we should consider is searchability of the language.
+If someone wants to grep or grok a large source code to find samples of X, this should be done easily. this means: more keywords, less notations this means: each notation should have one and only one mearning